Meet TECRO, our Opening Night Sponsor. We are excited about our partnership with them.

 DC APA FILM: Has TECRO worked with film organizations before?
 Do you hope to promote more films from the ROC in the future?

 Ambassador Yuan: The ROC’s Law for the Development of Cultural and Creative Industries was passed in January of this year, allowing the National Development Fund to invest directly in the film industry, adding to the existing private capital and government subsidies.
 The ROC’s Government Information Office (GIO) has always been instrumental in promoting Taiwanese films.
 And one of TECRO’s roles is to help the GIO in its goal of promoting Taiwanese films internationally, with its Press Division actively engaging film and cultural organizations to introduce high-quality Taiwanese films to the local audience.
 We have worked with the Smithsonian Institution’s Freer Gallery, the AFI Silver Theater and the Asia Society Washington Center to bring recent hit movies like Cape No. 7, as well as classic films by directors such as Hou Hsiao-hsien, Edward Yang, Tsai Ming-liang and Ang Lee to the D.C.
 Metro area.

-DC APA FILM: Our Opening Night is will be a packed house and full of energy.
+DC APA FILM: Our Opening Night is will be a packed house and mirrors and wall art online of energy.
 Au Revoir Taipei is the Opening Night Film.
 How do you feel about this?